Kee Games

-Kee Games was an American arcade game manufacturer that released arcade and video games from 1973 to 1978.
+Kee Games was an American arcade video game manufacturer that released arcade and video games from 1973 to 1978.

 History

 Kee was formed by Joe Keenan, a friend and neighbor of Atari co-founder Nolan Bushnell, in September 1973.
 In reality, Bushnell had worked with Keenan to create Kee Games in response to the pinball and arcade distributors of the time who demanded exclusivity deals; Bushnell believed that Kee Games could offer similar but renamed arcade games, or "clones", to distributors, which would greatly expand Atari's distribution beyond the limits of these deals.
 Bushnell assigned several of Atari's staff to work at Kee Games, including Steve Bristow, Bill White, and Gil Williams, and discreetly supplied them the parts for which they could make their games.
-To the public, Kee Games advertized itself as a competitor to Atari and that it was hiring defectors from Atari.
+To the public, Kee Games advertised itself as a competitor to Atari and claimed that it was hiring defectors from Atari.